 Family History, Place and Diaspora: genealogical geographies and community heritage for people of Punjabi descent in London

 September 2014 start.
+2022 completion.
 Queen Mary, University of London; PI Professor Alison Blunt.

 About the project

 The research explores the relationships between family, place and diaspora, working collaboratively with people of Punjabi descent living in London.
 The project explores the different practices for doing family history, particularly through the wider relationship that many Punjabis have to ancestral place and land.
 It also examines the opportunities and challenges of using genealogy websites, or public archives that hold significant material about place and geography, including the RGS-IBG Collections.

 The research has used participatory research methods, to examine selected archival sources alongside participants’ own photographs, letters and possessions, raising questions of ancestral place, identity and family heritage.
 The RGS-IBG Collections have extensive material that provide details of the geography and history of India, Pakistan and East Africa where several participants had lived.
 This includes maps, gazetteers, to photographs and accounts of colonial administrators.
 The research explores how Punjabi family and community histories are located within these types of records in the context of ancestral place, residence, departure, journeys, settlement and return.

 Geography and place are an intrinsic part of the experience of family heritage and genealogy for Punjabis and is examined from different perspectives including how place features in genealogy practices through family history websites.
 It explores the potential for creating digital sources from public archives as well as the use of oral histories, and considers the different scales and forms of these sources for opening new networks of information to share significant content about place, people or key historical events that have impacted the Punjabi diaspora.